Find out what remittance means and how to use it

 Options for remittance include money transfers, cheques, bank transfers and prepaid cards.
 There are also several ways of sending money without a bank account.

-Read on to discover how a remittance works, the people who traditionally use them, and how to complete one.
+Read on to discover how a remittance works in Australia, the people who traditionally use them, and how to complete one.

 In this article

 - Who uses remittance transfers?